razeone/blockchain-notes/README.md

 Over time, Internet and cloud computing architectures enabled global access from a variety of computing devices; whereas mainframes were largely designed to address the needs of large corporations and governments.
 Even though this 'cloud architecture' is decentralized in terms of hardware, it has given rise to application-level centralization (e.g. Facebook, Twitter, Google, etc).

 Currently, we are witnessing the transition from centralized computing, storage, and processing to decentralized architectures and systems.
-According to (Muneeb Ali)[https://medium.com/@muneeb/the-next-wave-of-computing-743295b4bc73], these systems aim to

-"give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure".
+According to [Muneeb Ali](https://medium.com/@muneeb/the-next-wave-of-computing-743295b4bc73), these systems aim to "give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure".

 Distributed ledger technology is one of the key innovations making this shift possible.